 For more details regarding EX-UBT logic, please reference tesira-help.biamp.com.

 When the EX-UBT is connected to a host computer, it will enumerate as an Echo Cancelling Speakerphone or sound device as defined during block initialization.
-Notice the sound device name also includes the unique serial number of the EX-UBT device.
+Notice the sound device name also includes the unique serial number of the EX-UBT device by default.

-When privacy mute is selected in Skype For Business*, the mute state of the EX-UBT Output block mute will track accordingly.
-Similarly, if the mute logic input of the EX-UBT USB Output block is triggered high, the privacy mute indication in Skype For Business will follow.
+When privacy mute is selected in Skype For Business*, Microsoft Teams Room System* or Google Hangouts Meet System*, the mute state of the EX-UBT Output block mute will track accordingly.
+Similarly, if the mute logic input of the EX-UBT USB Output block is triggered high, the privacy mute indication in Skype For Business or Microsoft Teams will follow.

 *The synchronization of level and mute states is possible via USB HID communication.
-Performance may vary with applications other than Skype For Business.
+Performance may vary with applications not listed in the UC compatibility table.

 The Bluetooth Control/Status block offers four user-settable parameters: